-One Man’s Brave New WorldA well-regarded economist has written a new projection of a world of machine-driven alphas and lesser beings, from betas to epsilons.
-The book is a smart and cruel projection of the world Cowen sees coming.
+One Man’s Brave New WorldA well-regarded economist has written a new projection of a world of machine-driven alphas and lesser beings.
+The book is a smart and cruel projection of the world he sees coming.
 In fact, he thinks it is already here.

 © 2013 UNIVERSAL UCLICKWait, before you go…